 - Kelty Cosmic Down 20 Sleeping Bag – Women’s

 #4: Sleeping Pad

-The air pad sleeping pads have largely taken the place of self-inflating pads as the lightest comfort pads necessary for lightweight backpacking.
-With just £1, you are able to obtain a full-length pad which confers great cushioning and even slight insulation.
+The air pad sleeping pads have primarily taken the place of self-inflating pads as the lightest comfort pads necessary for lightweight backpacking.
+With just £1, you can obtain a full-length pad, which confers great cushioning and even slight insulation.

-If you are a thru-hiker though, you should prefer a closed cell foam pad given their greater durability for the long haul travels.
+If you are a thru-hiker, though, you should prefer a closed-cell foam pad given their more exceptional durability for the long haul travels.
 To spare you the extra weight, you have to select a pad that is the length of a torso.

 Alternatively, you may also cut down the closed-cell foam pad.
 You may make use of your pack for insulation by placing it under your feet from the ground.

 Water, Fuel and Backpacking Food